 While personal happiness is a worthy goal in itself, its greater value lies in its capacity to help us all be better citizens of this planet.
 Happiness results from an intentional effort and adjustment to the way we live.
 Personal happiness contributes to better relationships, greater health, more optimism, self-efficacy, greater resiliency, creativity and the ability to reach our highest human potential.

-Families, neighborhoods, businesses, organizations, cities, states, nations and the international community thrive when people are happy; greater individual happiness leads to greater societal happiness and visa versa.
+Families, neighborhoods, businesses, organizations, cities, states, nations and the international community thrive when people are happy; greater individual happiness leads to greater societal happiness and vice versa.
 This requires focused efforts to build and strengthen the systemic conditions of happiness.
 When people flourish, communities flourish and so does the planet.

 Happiness As Policy